Maddyn12/Poetry-Project/README.md

 ## Idea
-The idea for this code is to take the parts of speech in a poem, tag them, and then output a poem that has random parts of speech that are different from the orginial poem.
+The idea for this code is to take the parts of speech in a poem, tag them, and then output a poem that has random parts of speech along with random punctuation that are different from the orginial poem.
 I have also added some words to some of the lists to create more randomness in the poem.